Transcribe!

 There's usually an unpleasant bump when you first try to use a Transcribe file created by a friend or a music instructor.
 (I'll refer to such files as "shared files.")

 If you've already hit the "shared file" snag, and you've seen the error message that states "can't find soundfile", then you probably just want to get beyond that hurdle.
 If so, jump ahead to the section on file pairing.
 This will help you fix the problem and get back to using Transcribe ... without delving into the underlying reasons.
-Read on if you want to understand the topic more thoroughly.
+However, if you want to understand the matter more thoroughly, please read the following sections.

 The initial bump with shared files